grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 I spent several chapters talking about composing objects in a web where real implementation was hidden and only interfaces were exposed.
 These objects exchanged messages and modeled roles in our domain.

-However, this is just one part of object-oriented design approach that I'm trying to explain.
-Another part of the object-oriented world, complementary to what we have been talking about, are values.
-They have their own set of design constraints and ideas, so most of the concepts from the previous chapters do not apply to them,or apply in a different way.
+However, this is just one part of the object-oriented design approach that I'm trying to explain.
+Another part of the object-oriented world, complementary to what we have been talking about are value objects.
+They have their own set of design constraints and ideas, so most of the concepts from the previous chapters do not apply to them, or apply differently.

-## What is a value?
+## What is a value object?

 In short, values are usually seen as immutable quantities, measurements[^goosvalues] or other objects that are compared by their content, not their identity.
 There are some examples of values in the libraries of our programming languages.
-For example, `String` class in Java or C# is a value, because it is immutable and every two strings are considered equal when they contain the same data.
+For example, `String` class in Java or C# is a value object because it is immutable and every two strings are considered equal when they contain the same data.
 Other examples are the primitive types that are built-in into most programming languages, like numbers or characters.

 Most of the values that are shipped with general-purpose libraries are quite primitive or general.
-There are many times, however, when we want to model a domain abstraction as a value.
+There are many times, however, when we want to model a domain abstraction as a value object.
 Some examples include date and time (which nowadays is usually a part of the standard library, because it is usable in so many domains), money, temperature, but also things such as file paths or resource identifiers.

 As you may have already spotted when reading this book, I'm really bad at explaining things without examples, so here is one: